etoMvom/masterThesis/README.md

 - _Model Effectiveness & Efficiency_: Evaluating the performance of different neural architectures (LSTM, GRU, GRU + Bahdanau attention) in terms of training speed, inference time, parameter complexity, and predictive performance.
 - _Impact of Embedding Representations_: Assessing the impact of various embedding strategies (raw input, GloVe, Fasttext, BioBert, PubMedBERT) on model performance.
 - _Addressing Class Imbalance_: Investigating the effectiveness of techniques to address class imbalance.
-- _Generalizability & Few-Shot Potential_: Exploring the potential of these models to generalize to underrepresented diseases and laying the foundation for future few-shot learning strategies.
+- _Generalizability & Few-Shot Potential_: Generalizability & Few-Shot Learning: Applying few-shot learning to top-performing models to evaluate their ability to generalize to underrepresented disease categories and improve rare disease classification.

 ## 📚 **Dataset**